getgrav/grav-theme-resume/README.md

   animation: fadeIn
 ```
 * **date** - provide date
-* **role** - your role
+* **role** - your role in company
 * **company** - company
 * **years** - years to showcase in first column with enlarged font
-* **animation** - You can animate each element.
+* **animation** - you can animate each element.
 Check available animations [here](https://daneden.github.io/animate.css/).

 ## Recognitions

 Recognitions layout is designed to showcase your awards and recognitions.
 On left there is SVG ribbon with achieved place and amount of finalists.
-On the right informations about contests.
+On the right, informations about contest.
 Example page is located in [skeleton](https://github.com/getgrav/grav-skeleton-resume-site), in: **pages/right/recognitions/recognitions.md**

 ```markdown
 - title: Remus Logo Design.